Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Less obvious is the fact that as the dough rises it can form alcohol and result in

 With a lot of the above poisonous foods and toxins it doesn't take very much to make your dog seriously ill.

 ALWAYS, ALWAYS SEEK VETERINARY ADVICE if you even just think your puppy or dog has ingested dangerous or poisonous foods.
 Every minute counts in these situations!

 If your pet has only ingested a small amount of one of these poisonous foods and is experiencing some vomiting, diarrhea or other fairly mild symptoms, you may be inclined to think that everything is okay.

 BUT you should always get veterinary help, or check with your local poison control center, because the real damage may not show up right away.

 In some cases symptoms gradually worsen over a period of hours, or even days, and if you 'wait and see' it could be too late for your precious puppy by the time you seek help.

 The ASPCA has a mobile app which can help keep your pet safe no matter where you are.
 Check it out here...
 ASPCA Animal Poison Control Center App

 Being prepared can make all the difference in an emergency situation.

-I'd strongly recommend visiting my Dog Posisoning page to learn more about common household items that are toxic to dogs, and what to do if you suspect your pet has ingested something dangerous.
+I'd also suggest visiting my Dog Poisoning page to learn more about common household items that are toxic to dogs, and what to do if you suspect Fido has ingested something dangerous.